jprivet-dev/symfony-starter/README.md

 - Remove `app/` from [.gitignore](.gitignore).
 - `git add . && git commit -m "Fresh Symfony application"`

-## Makefile: variables override
+## Makefile: variables overloading

 You can customize the docker build process.
-To do this, create an `.env` file and override the following variables :
+To do this, create an `.overload` file and override the following variables :

 ```dotenv
 # See https://docs.docker.com/compose/how-tos/project-name/